-The cost of medical treatment is among the many concerns you may have if you, a friend, or family member is diagnosed with cancer.
+The cost of medical treatment is among the many concerns you may have if you, a friend, or family member has been diagnosed with cancer.
 Because bills and debt can add up quickly, people may want to seek financial help soon after being diagnosed with cancer.
-Some of the people who can help or provide referrals to services that can help include oncology social workers , case managers, and your doctor or oncology nurse.
-Although coping with daily financial responsibilities can sometimes seem overwhelming, it is important not to let bills pile up and go unpaid.
-Learn more about managing the cost of cancer care .
+Oncology social workers , case managers, doctors, and oncology nurses can help or provide referrals to support services and financial resources.
+Although coping with daily financial responsibilities may sometimes seem overwhelming, it is important not to let bills pile up and go unpaid.
+Learn more about organizing your finances .

 Finding financial support resources